Category Archives: Land Use

-The Waluga Neighborhood Association is actively involved in the planning of the Lake Grove Village Center and the Boones Ferry Road Project.
-Two of our Board Members, Co-Chair Cheryl Uchida and Past-Chair Bruce Goldson, are on the Boones Ferry Project Committee.
+The Waluga Neighborhood Association (WNA) was actively involved in the planning of the Lake Grove Village Center (LGVC) and the Boones Ferry Road Improvement Project.
+Three of our Board Members past and present, Jeff Novak, Cheryl Uchida and Bruce Goldson served on the project advisory committees.

 WNA is concerned about the impact of these projects on our neighborhood, especially regarding traffic and parking.
 We will continue to provide input and we welcome hearing our neighbors’ concerns.

 For more information, please view the official websites: